linkerd/linkerd2/stable-2.4.0.md

   * Fixed the proxy rejecting HTTP2 requests that don't have an `:authority`
   * Improved idle service eviction to reduce resource consumption for clients that send requests to many services
+  * Fixed proxied HTTP/2 connections returning 502 errors when the upstream connection is reset, rather than propagating the reset to the client
+  * Changed the proxy to treat unexpected HTTP/2 frames as stream errors rather than connection errors
 * Web UI
   * Added the Font Awesome stylesheet locally; this allows both Font Awesome and Material-UI sidebar icons to display consistently with no/limited internet